 - Speech recording equipment

-The Royal Holloway Baby Lab is a research facility in the Department of Psychology.
+The Royal Holloway Baby Lab is a research facility in the Department of Psychology including waiting room, testing room and control room with CCTV system with dual camera capability.
 We study the development of cognitive abilities during infancy, including memory and thinking.
 We invite you and your baby to help us explore this exciting period of development.